Welcome. The doors are wide open. Inside, an empty chair with your name on it.

 It’s a place, I hope, of connection and encouragement when you may be feeling alone.

 It’s also a work in progress – the beginnings of a greater vision which I hope we can create together.
 A safe space, for those more interested in asking questions than having all the answers.
 A place where you too can contribute your stories of hope.
-A place to find and feed on what I like to call the glory of God made known in humanity, the extraordinary in so called ordinary folk.
-A kind of community gallery – a “show and tell” of the wonderful and diverse ways the “yes” can look like in the living out of all our lives.
+A place to find and feed on what I like to call the glory of God made known in humanity, the extraordinary in so called ordinary folk, a community gallery – a “show and tell” of the wonderful and diverse ways the “yes” can look like in the living out of all our lives.

 “The question is not what you look at, but what you see.” – Henry D. Thoreau